 I’m Martin Jones and I’ve been working from home for over 18 years

-So when lockdown came in, I figured this might be something I could be bothered writing about.
-I also thought that I should have some tips after all this time for working from home.
-These lists don’t have to to be exhaustive or necessarily important.
-I know some of it will be useful, fun and thought-provoking.
-It’s our list and testament to this new verve for collaboration.
+So when lockdown came in, I figured this might be something I could write about that’d be a little more interesting than web development or my role as an SEO consultant.
+I figured I should have some tips after all this time for working from home.
+These lists aren’t intended to be exhaustive, or even important.
+But I hope some of it will be useful, fun and possibly thought-provoking.
+It’s our list and testament to the urrent verve for collaboration.

 Your Top Tips [below]

 Where there were recurring suggestions, I’ve made sure they’re included.
 Some are in there because they’ve made me smile or bring a different perspective.

 My Top Tips

 I’ve stuck to general tips on motivation & productivity and tried to avoid the stuff you folks have covered.

 For example, if I get enough work done by Thursday evening, I get to take a half day on Friday.